brighteyed/import-media-files/README.md

   ```

 ## Usage
-You can use use tools above separately.
+You can use tools above separately.
 But if you want to import files from Google Photos you can use PowerShell script **google_photos_takeout.ps1** to make import in one step

 ## Dependencies
 **import_video.py** and **create_albums_metadata** need _ffprobe_ being available via PATH